I Love Recipe

 1

-Wear gloves, remove the stems from the Cheongyang chili peppers, then soak them in water with vinegar for about 10 minutes to sanitize.
+Wearing gloves, remove the stems from the Cheongyang chilies.
+Submerge them in water with a splash of vinegar for about 10 minutes to sterilize.

 2

-Remove the heads and guts from the dried anchovies for broth, then microwave them for 3 minutes to eliminate any fishy smell.
-You can also use small stir-fry anchovies (지리멸치).
+Remove the heads and guts from the large dried anchovies.
+Microwave them for 3 minutes to remove any fishy smell.
+Alternatively, you can use small dried anchovies (jiryeolchi (지리멸치)) suitable for stir-frying.

 3

-Finely mince the white part of 1 green onion and 10 cloves of garlic.
-(It's best to use mainly the white part as the green part can release too much liquid.)
+Finely mince the white part of 1 green onion stalk and 10 cloves of garlic.
+(It's best to use mostly the white part of the green onion, as too much green can release excessive moisture.)

 4

-After sanitizing, wash the Cheongyang chili peppers thoroughly and remove excess water.
+Rinse the sterilized Cheongyang chilies thoroughly and pat them dry.
 Finely chop them with a knife, ensuring they are not too large.
-(Using a knife is better for taste and storage, as a blender can produce an undesirable 'grassy' flavor and soften the texture.)
+(Using a knife to chop is better for flavor and storage, as a blender can produce an undesirable 'grassy' smell.)

 5

-Place the microwaved anchovies and 1 handful of dried shrimp into a food processor (or chopper) and pulse until coarse, with visible pieces.
+Place the microwaved anchovies and dried shrimp in a food processor (or chopper) and pulse until they are finely ground but still have some texture.

 6

-Heat 3 tbsp cooking oil in a wide pan.
-Sauté the minced green onion and garlic until golden brown and fragrant.
+Heat 3 tbsp of cooking oil in a large pan.
+Sauté the minced green onion and garlic until fragrant and lightly golden.

 7

-Add the ground anchovies and dried shrimp to the sautéed green onion and garlic, stir-fry once more, then add all the chopped Cheongyang chili peppers and stir-fry until thoroughly combined.
+Add the ground anchovies and dried shrimp to the sautéed green onion and garlic and stir-fry for a moment.
+Then, add all of the chopped Cheongyang chilies and stir-fry until all ingredients are well combined.

 8

-Add 1 cup water, 3 tbsp Korean traditional soy sauce (집간장/조선간장), 5 tbsp anchovy fish sauce (멸치액젓), 5 tbsp mirin (미림), and 0.5 tbsp sugar.
-Bring to a boil over high heat and simmer for about 5 minutes, or until almost all the liquid has evaporated.
+Add 1 cup of water, 3 tbsp of Korean traditional soy sauce (Ganjang (간장)), 5 tbsp of anchovy fish sauce, 5 tbsp of mirin (or soju (소주)/cheongju (청주)), and 0.5 tbsp of sugar.
+Bring to a boil over high heat and simmer for about 5 minutes, or until most of the liquid has evaporated.

 9

-Finally, drizzle 1 swirl of perilla oil (들기름) to finish.
+Finally, drizzle with 1 tbsp of perilla oil to finish.

 💡 Tips

-Chopping the Cheongyang chili peppers with a knife, rather than blending, reduces the 'grassy' smell and maintains a pleasant texture.
+Chopping Cheongyang chilies with a knife, rather than mincing them, helps reduce the 'grassy' smell and preserves their texture.

-Microwaving the anchovies for 3 minutes significantly enhances their umami flavor without any fishy smell.
+Microwaving anchovies for 3 minutes enhances their umami flavor and removes any fishy odor.

-Making a generous batch at once is great for using in various dishes like bibimbap, egg rice, kimbap, jumeokbap, and makguksu.
+Making a generous batch at once is great, as it can be used in various dishes like bibimbap (비빔밥), egg rice, gimbap (김밥), jumeokbap (주먹밥), and makguksu (막국수).

-When chopping Cheongyang chili peppers, always wear gloves to prevent direct contact of their spicy components with your skin.
+When chopping Cheongyang chilies, be sure to wear gloves to prevent the spicy oils from irritating your skin.

-Do not grind the anchovies and dried shrimp too finely; coarse grinding with visible pieces will preserve their savory texture.
+Do not grind the anchovies and dried shrimp too finely; ensure they have some visible texture to maintain a pleasant, savory mouthfeel.

 📦 Storage & Reuse

-For longer storage, it's best to divide it into smaller portions and freeze it.
+For longer storage, it is best to portion it out and freeze it.

-When frozen, it can be kept for about a month.
+When frozen, it can be stored for about a month.

 Before serving, thaw it in the refrigerator or gently warm it in the microwave.